EliotJones/eliot-jones-blog/src/LightBlog.Server/wwwroot/posts/pdf-parsing-xref_03082025.md

     960
     %%EOF

 In order to adjust for this you should capture the offset of the version header in your file.
-If the first pointer is incorrect you should also try the offset of the first pointer minus the content start offset.
+If the first pointer is incorrect you should also try the offset of the first pointer plus the content start offset.
 But you still need to check both.

 This problem accounted for roughly 50% of errors in the sample set.